 We’ll be watching closely!

 Also this week, the DCMS Select Committee had some words to say about facebook.
 One of those words was ‘gangsters’.
 We suspect the other words are quite entertaining too.
-Here’s their summary and full report.
+Here’s their report.

 🌲 If an independent falls in a forest… 🌲

 It all got very exciting in Westminster this week, depending on your definition of exciting.
 In case you rely on Democracy Club’s Fridayblog to get your news, quite a few MPs resigned from their parties to become independents, under the banner of The Independent Group.
 Some of them literally ‘crossed the floor’ and went and sat in some different seats together in the House of Commons.
 However, The Independent Group is not a new party.
 To become a party you need to register with The Electoral Commission.
 There is already one party called Independent Network — and there are another 206 parties that have ‘Independent’ in their name.
 And then of course there are actual independent candidates, who don’t stand for any party, not even the ones that have the word ‘Independent’ in.
 But these independent candidates can choose to have the word ‘Independent’ on the ballot paper.
 Good times.

 The general election clock ticks on.

 We’re chatting design, we’ll plan another sprint (although given the state of the current sprint, it might be that not many cards move around on the Trello), we’ll crunch through more polling location data (over one-fifth of councils with elections in May have already been in touch!) and more…